Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Game-theoretical Framework for Network Design Problem

 where $\weighte, \weightc, \weightp \in \nonnegativenumbers^3$ are weights reflecting the relative importance that operator~$i$ assigns to environmental impact, travel cost, and profitability, respectively.
 Performance metrics can be determined by:

-System emission $J^e_i$ accounts for both the \gls{acr:pt} service and alternative services, positively related to the request amount and distance traveled.
-The parameters $\gamma_{m}^P$ and $\gamma_{m}^A$ denote the CO\textsubscript{2} emission unit for \gls{acr:pt} and alternative services, respectively.
+System emission $J^e_i$ accounts for both the \gls{acr:pt} service and alternative services, positively related to the volume of travel demand and distance traveled.
+The parameters $\gamma_{2}^\mathrm{P}$ and $\gamma_{2}^\mathrm{A}$ denote the CO\textsubscript{2} emission unit for \gls{acr:pt} and alternative services, respectively.
 The total travel cost $J^{c}_i$ is the travel cost generated from the requests within the region $i$.
 Profitability $J^p_i$ of the local network designer is the gap between the revenue from the \gls{acr:pt} service and the construction cost.
 Revenue is calculated from the flow over all local edges, which considers the service price, the length of the edge, and the flow.

-Construction cost includes both the base costs and the costs associated with upgrading the service frequency.
-The parameters $c^{b}$,~$c^{k}$ are the unit costs of line construction and frequency enhancement, respectively.
+Construction cost $b_i(h_i)$ includes both the base costs and the costs associated with upgrading the service capacity, which is determined by: